 Kingston State School is situated in the heart of Logan City in the South East Region of Queensland.

-The school provides a high quality education to approximately 630 students from very diverse backgrounds.
-We are privileged to welcome a large number (18%) of Indigenous students to our school.
+The school provides a high quality education to approximately 620 students from very diverse backgrounds.
+We are privileged to welcome a large number (19%) of Indigenous students to our school.
 This is one of the largest percentages for state schools in the South East Region.
-We also welcome a significantly high number of students from the Pacific Islands and a large number of students who are growing up in poverty.
-Our enrolment throughout 2016 remained stable.
+We also welcome a significantly high number of students from the Pacific Islands.
+Our enrolment throughout 2017 remained stable.
 Students attend Kingston State School from both the local area and from surrounding suburbs.